Why ANR is effective while Rapid Detox is not?

 Addiction is Neuro adaptation.

-The human body is capable of reacting to the introduction of a substance into the system by discharging different chemicals in order to respond to the effects of the introduced substance.
+The human body reacts to the introduction of a new substance into its system by discharging different chemicals in order to respond to the effects of the newly introduced substance.
 The body will always respond in order to balance itself.

 Once the substance is introduced in a continuous way, the body response will eventually become maintained, creating a new kind of self-regulation where the new substance plays an important role – and that’s when the dependency is established.

 It becomes the new standard of Regulation.

 If for some reason, the intake of the new substance is interrupted, the body will need to try and re-regulate itself.
 This process is known as withdrawal syndrome.

 Rapid Detox centers cannot correct this crucial chemical imbalance.
 Naltrexone, an opiate antagonist, has been used within Rapid Detox treatment attempts.
 However, Rapid Detox has yielded poor results and serious complications have been widely reported.
 There are even clinics promoting high levels of effectiveness and successful results while at the same time they hold the record of very serious complications including cases of death.